Fooling Partial Dependence via Data Poisoning: Gradient-based Algorithm

-Gradient-based algorithm utilizes gradient of the attack loss, which can be further used in popular optimization algorithms such as Adam \citep{adam}.
-Additional arguments passed to this algorithm depend on the chosen optimization method.
+Algorithm \ref{alg:gradient-based-algorithm} shows the straightforward gradient-based idea of attack loss optimization.
+Additional arguments passed to this algorithm depend on the chosen optimizer method.
 Learning rate is crucial in this case.
 It is denoted as $\eta$ and it controls a step size in each iteration.
 Greater learning rate usually results in faster algorithm convergence but may lead to worse solutions, wherein the worst-case scenario, the algorithm might not converge at all.
 On the other hand, a lower learning rate may result in too slow convergence and not optimal result.
 We use learning rate equal to $0.01$ by default.
 It is simple to set some of the columns in the dataset, or even particular values, as constants.
 It means that they are not considered arguments of the loss function; thus, they do not change during the attack.
 It is done simply by setting to $0$ partial derivatives corresponding to chosen values in the gradient of loss function.
 Note, that explained column $c$ is constant, thus its partial derivative is always set to $0$.